September 21, 2017

 Another promising sector lies in the seeds themselves.
 Thanks to the 40+ years of legal personal and industrial cultivation, the Dutch have a unique pool of data and understanding when it comes to DNA and genetics.
 The challenge will be protecting this IP over the coming years.

 Opportunity for Growth in the Netherlands Cannabis Market

 The Netherlands, and more specifically Amsterdam, is a world-renowned global hub of cannabis culture, but the Dutch are no longer the industry leaders that they once were.
 However, decades of experience in cultivation and R&D means this country is still in pole position in Europe – whether that be on the genetics side or as an exporter to neighbouring nations as laws are gradually reformed.
 A good example is the exception that has been made to increase the standard legal export limit of 100 kilos to 350 kilos specifically for the German market.
 This will then increase to 700 kilos over the next two years.

 Bedrocan recently became the first medical cannabis producer in the world to receive the European Medical Agency’s seal of approval for Good Manufacturing Practice (GMP).
 As a result, they are now set to increase their production by more than double – from 1,400 kilos to an estimated 3 tonnes.
 This will certainly help them keep abreast of the competition as the market grows.

 We believe Amsterdam’s culture and reputation as a much loved cannabis destination / brand, the decades of knowledge and experience that the industry has and the necessary regulatory reform will ensure this country is at the forefront of the European legal cannabis industry for many years to come.

-Is the original cannabis leader falling behind?
+Is the Netherlands cannabis industry falling behind?